-[14] I inquired from the applicant's counsel whether the relief sought in casu could have been sought in the Domestic Violence Court as per section 8 read with section 14 of the Domestic Violence Act.6 I understood counsel for the applicant to have conceded that the applicant could as well have sought an interim ex parte order pertaining to the control and custody of the children in the Domestic Violence Court.
+[14] I inquired from the applicant's counsel whether the relief sought in casu could have been sought in the Domestic Violence Court as per section 8 read with section 14 of the Domestic as well have sought an interim ex parte order pertaining to the control and custody of the children in the Domestic Violence Court.
 Counsel however expressed sceptism about the effectiveness of that court.